kevinduh/sockeye-recipes/egs/curriculum/README.md

 ../../../scripts/train-curriculum.sh -p rs1.hpm -e sockeye-curriculum
 ```

-Alternatively, all these commands can also be used in conjunction with Univa Grid Engine, e.g.:
+Alternatively, you can run this command via the Sun/Univa Grid Engine, e.g.:
 ```bash
 qsub -S /bin/bash -V -cwd -q gpu.q -l gpu=1,h_rt=24:00:00 -j y -o train.log ../../../scripts/train-curriculum.sh -p rs1.hpm -e sockeye-curriculum
 ```

 (4) Validation and evaluation proceeds as usual.
-Hopefully the curriculum results in faster training or better translation compared to random minibatches.
-The result in `egs/curriculum/de-en/rs1` can be directly compared to `egs/ted/de-en/rs1`
+Hopefully, curriculum learning leads to faster convergence or better translation results compared to standard random sampling of minibatches.
+The results in `egs/curriculum/de-en/rs1` can be directly compared to `egs/ted/de-en/rs1`

 (5) Examining the training logs
 The logs for curriculum training will indicate when the curriculum is updated and which shards are visible for training based on this constraint.